 CBD is a cannabinoid — a naturally occurring phytochemical — and the second-most recognized active ingredient of cannabis.

 Unlike the most popular cannabinoid, delta-9-tetrahydrocannabinol (THC), CBD is non-psychoactive and thus won’t get you high.
 This makes CBD legal in most countries across the world.

 The lack of psychoactive effects doesn’t make it an inferior cannabinoid.
 On the contrary, CBD has a long list of well-documented health benefits with only a few mild side effects.
 Cannabis advocates argue that CBD can help with virtually any condition deriving from a compromised endocannabinoid system (ECS) — the prime neurochemical network in our bodies.

-Most CBD stuff sold online and in local dispensaries come from hemp plants, which take us to the next question.
+Most CBD stuff sold online and in local dispensaries comes from hemp plants, which takes us to the next question.

 How is CBD Hemp Oil Different from Medical Marijuana?